shivampawar1812/ElysiaHire/Readme.md

 ### Your Path to the Next Opportunity

-ElysiaHire is an AI-powered Resume Intelligence platform designed to help students, freshers, and job seekers optimize their resumes using recruiter-style evaluations and actionable AI feedback.
+ElysiaHire is an AI-powered Resume Intelligence System that helps students, freshers, and job seekers improve their resumes through recruiter-style evaluations and actionable AI feedback.

-By combining modern web technologies with Large Language Models (LLMs), ElysiaHire provides personalized resume insights that bridge the gap between academic achievements and real-world hiring expectations.
+By combining modern web technologies with Large Language Models (LLMs), ElysiaHire delivers personalized resume insights that bridge the gap between academic achievements and real-world hiring expectations.

 ---

 ## 🚀 Overview

-Preparing an effective resume often requires multiple rounds of feedback from mentors, peers, or recruiters.
-However, access to personalized guidance is limited, and generic ATS checkers fail to provide meaningful improvement suggestions.
+Building an effective resume often requires multiple rounds of feedback from mentors, peers, or recruiters.
+However, access to personalized guidance is limited, and most ATS checkers provide generic scores without meaningful recommendations.

-ElysiaHire addresses this challenge by delivering intelligent, context-aware resume evaluations that help candidates understand:
+ElysiaHire addresses this challenge by offering intelligent, context-aware resume evaluations that help candidates understand:

-* How well their resume aligns with a target job description
+* How well their resume aligns with hiring expectations
 * Their strengths and weaknesses
 * Missing or underrepresented skills
-* Recruiter-style recommendations for improvement
+* Personalized recommendations for improvement
 * Potential career roles suited to their profile

 ---